imsrgadich/indoor_position_fingerprint/observations.md

 ## Helvar application:
 - BLE beacons RSS values in addition to proximity motion detector data, Active ahead predictive data (Active+ data, if lights are dim then it is less likely that someone is around) can improve the accuracy of the position.
-- So need to create a solution which doesn't need creating of radio map even with slight change in the position of things inside a room.
+- So need to create a solution which doesn't need creating of radio map even with slight change in the position of things inside a room, if incase fingerprinting is used.